SpektreWorks/spektreworks.github.io/carrier_board/index.md

 <p align="center">
     <img src="/assets/images/JP2Bridge.png" class="img-responsive" style="max-width:800px"  />
 </p>

+# Motor Pin Assignments
+The default Motor PWM pin arrangement of the carrier board was chosen for easy integration with a standard quadcopter or X8 copter.
+For other vehicle or frame types, it is necessary to re-map the motor outputs to the correct corners of the board.
+This is possible for ArduCopter Firmware v3.5.0+.

+The following procedure may be used to

 # Digital and Analog Connectors
 The SpektreWorks carrier board comes with all of the same JST-brand receptacles as the standard ProfiCNC carrier board with a few exceptions.
 The tables below describe the pin-out of each JST connector.